losgab/gabrielthien/README.md

 ## Summary
 Tech-passionate student interested in embedded devices, computer vision, IoT and automated robotic systems.
-Highly dedicated student with Loves tinkering in the workshop, researching and prototyping solutions.
+Highly dedicated student who loves prototyping IoT devices, tinkering in the workshop, researching and developing robotic systems.
 Highly involved in various technical projects & endeavours at university.
 Currently looking for internships in mechatronics/software engineering.

 ## Education
 📌 ***The University of New South Wales***, Kensington, Sydney NSW